-In CMIS compliant modules, symmetry is expected between the Tx hardware structure and the Rx hardware structure; for example, Tx lanes that are multiplexed in the Tx are likewise demultiplexed in the Rx.
+In CMIS compliant modules, unless advertised differently, symmetry is expected between the Tx hardware structure and the Rx hardware structure; for example, Tx lanes that are multiplexed in the Tx are likewise demultiplexed in the Rx.
 Each Application selected by the host is applied to the same Tx and Rx host lanes.

-As described in section 8, the data structure of the CMIS management interface favors modules with 8, 16, or 32 lanes, because the core management features are prepared for modules with up to 4×8 lanes; future extensions are, however, possible.
+As described in section 8, the data structure of the CMIS management interface favors modules with 8, 16, or 32 lanes, because the core management features are prepared for modules with up to 4 $\times$ 8 lanes; future extensions and applications using only a subset of lanes are, however, possible.